Citrinate/CS2Script/README.md

 [![Menu](/screenshots/thumbnails/script_menu.png)](/screenshots/script_menu.png) [![Settings](/screenshots/thumbnails/script_settings.png)](/screenshots/script_settings.png)

 Most actions require a connection to the CS2 game coordinator via the ASF CS2 Interface plugin.
 The script will prompt you to start the interface for these actions.
 By default, the interface automatically stops after a period of inactivity (viewing a page with the script is considered activity).
 You can also manually stop the interface from the dropdown menu.

-Item inspection also requires the interface to be running on at least one ASF bot.
-However, the script will not prompt you to start it for this.
-You must instead start the interface manually from the dropdown menu.
-If you want certain bots to have the interface always running for this purpose, it is recommended to configure those bots to [auto-start](https://github.com/Citrinate/CS2Interface#autostartcs2interface) the interface.

 ## Is this safe to use?